-“Society has changed and as a result, there has been a dramatic increase in drug overdoses, violent crimes and assaults on First Responders in our communities.
+“Society has changed and as a result, there has been a dramatic increase in violent crimes and assaults on First Responders in our communities.
 There is a gap in survival tactics training and a missing survival gear element in the First Responder Community and we are going to fill it.”

 After graduating from the police academy, Officers can either 1) Attend Ground Fighting Elective training at their academy or 2), Join a local martial arts training center.
 Not all police academies offer elective training but if they do, we recommend Officers take advantage of the free training.
 We also recommend Officers seek out local jiu jitsu training centers to build muscle memory and confidence.
-Officers are always welcome at our free Workshops for Cops throughout the year as well.

-EMS Professionals receive an abundance of life saving medical training but they don't receive training to save their own life in Self Defense.
+EMS Professionals receive an abundance of life saving medical training but they rarely receive training to save their own life in Self Defense.
 With drug overdoses and patients suffering from extreme mental disorders, assaults on EMS Professionals are on the rise.
 From the scene of a motor vehicle crash, to medical call at a residence, the back of an ambulance or at the hospital, EMS Professionals are right in the mix and left defenseless.

 Law Enforcement Canines